tvcsantos/scalax/README.md

 Scala Extensions

-This repository as moved to https://bitbucket.org/tvcsantos/scalax
+This repository has moved to https://bitbucket.org/tvcsantos/scalax